Running Docker Commands with Administration Scripts

 Unsupported item key.
 Cannot execute script

 It could be many things.
 It may also be because your agent is connected to the server with only Active checks.
-The server is unable to find your agent, possibly due to it being on a different network with no firewall rule setup to forward the request from the server.
+The server is unable to find your agent, possibly due to it being on a different network with no firewall rule configuration to forward the request from the server.
 If your agent is behind a firewall, and is using a Zabbix Proxy, then you won't need to configure the firewall as long as your Proxy is also running in Active mode (default).